shijistar/enum-plus/README.md

 <sup>**_\[Function]_**</sup> &nbsp; `toMenu(): { key, label }[]`

-Returns an array of all enum items that conforms to [Ant Design](https://ant.design/components/menu) specifications.
+Returns an array of all enum members that conforms to [Ant Design](https://ant.design/components/menu) specifications.
 It's used to generate the `Menu`, `Dropdown` controls, in a single line of code.

 ```js
 import { Menu } from 'antd';